overdev/raylib-py/README.md

 that supports it is required.

-Some Python versions may not have [enum](https://pypi.org/project/enum/) and/or [typings](https://pypi.org/project/typing/) modules as part of the standard library, wich are required.
+Some Python versions may not have [enum](https://pypi.org/project/enum/) and/or [typings](https://pypi.org/project/typing/) modules as part of the standard library, which are required.
 These are installed automatically by pip.

 ### Installing